West Cumbria Bus Users’ Group

 working to improve local buses

-Road works For parts of the 14 weeks from 12 June the X5 and 34C buses cannot operate via Brigham and Bridgefoot with the nearest stops at Bridgefoot road end/A595 (34C) or Cockermouth stops.
+Road works For parts of the period up to November the X5 and 34C buses cannot operate via Brigham and Bridgefoot with the nearest stops at Bridgefoot road end/A595 (34C) or Cockermouth stops.
 There is a temporary stop for the X5 just north of the Bridgefoot roundabout.
 A Monday-Saturday daytime shuttle service to and from Great Clifton is in operation.
 There are a few weeks within this period when the normal service will operate.